github8585/exploratory-data-analysis---online-shopping-in-retail/README.md

 ## Installation Instructions
 1. Clone the repository from GitHub.
 2. Ensure you have Python installed on your system.
-3. Install the required packages using `pip install -r requirements.txt`.
+3. Install the required packages.
-4. Run the main application using `python main.py`.
+4. Run the main application using `python db_utils.py`.

 ## Usage Instructions
 Navigate to the main dashboard to access the different modules.
 Each module has its own interface with relevant options for data input, analysis, and visualization.